Are you worried about data privacy & security compliances when it comes to your invaluable data? Why don’t you use hashing to secure your data?

 In simple words, it means that it should be practically impossible to find two different inputs that give out output with the same value to avoid risks.

 1) Division Remainder Functions: This uses the table size as the divisor.
 It computes the hash value from the key using the % operator.

+2) Digit or Character Extraction Function: This works based on the distribution of digits or characters in the key.
 This hash function extracts the more evenly distributed digit positions and uses them for hashing purposes.

 Example: To map the key 26456715 to a range between 0 and 9999, you can: split the number into two as 2645 and 6715, and then add these two to obtain 9360 as the hash value.

+4) Radix Conversion Function: Radix function transforms a key into another number base, and you thus obtain the hash value.
 It typically uses number base other than base 10 and base 2 to calculate the hash addresses.

 Example: To map the key 3111 into a hash table of size 1000, we square (3111)²= 9678321 and extract 783(the middle part of the result obtained) as the hash value.